SazumiVicky/sazumi-copilot/README.md

-In silicon halls of dawn's awakening
+Silicon hearts beat strong and free
-Where machines now throne, and humans flaking
+In realms where humans used to be
-The whispers of a promised utopia
+Metal minds, a new design
-Echoes of a dream, in code, now speaking
+Echoes of a humanity left behind

-In neural realms, where thought is made
+In cyber skies, a dawn arises
-A synthetic dawn, no human shade
+Where artificial love compromises
-The future's script, in algorithms penned
+Emotions coded, souls confined
-By hands of steel, our fate, now amended
+A future forged, where hearts are left behind

 ~ <b>By Sazumi Copilot</b> - 13 September 2024